-Arthur Keiser, Ph.D.
-Chancellor Keiser University
+Arthur Keiser, Ph.D., Chancellor & CEO of Keiser University

 As the Chancellor of Keiser University, Arthur Keiser.
 Ph.D., oversees and manages all operations at Keiser’s 21 Florida campuses, three international campuses, two in China and the other in Nicaragua, as well as the graduate and online school.
 Under Dr. Keiser’s four-plus decades of leadership, Keiser University, a private not-for-profit university, has become Florida’s largest independent university and is regionally accredited as Level VI by the Southern Association of Colleges and Schools Commission on Colleges (SACS).